Audi Q5 review

 There is the option of a sliding rear bench, though, which further boosts practicality by moving back and forth 100mm each way.
 In the front, there's plenty of storage areas and cubby holes, and for a bit more cash you can even opt for a cup holder that chills cold drinks and heats up hot ones.

 We'd definitely opt for a 2.0-litre TDI diesel model as they're powerful enough and the cheapest Audi Q5s to buy and run.
-It returns 47.9mpg in fuel economy and emits 154g/km of CO2.
+The entry level 148bhp version returns 47.9mpg in fuel economy and emits 154g/km of CO2.
+The new 187bhp 2.0-litre TDI engine due the middle of next year, is set to be even more appealing.
+It has more power, but lower CO2 at 149g/km and fuel economy of 49mpg.
 The 3.0-litre TDI diesel engine, meanwhile, manages 44.1mpg and emits 169g/km of CO2.

 On the other hand, the most expensive model to run will be the petrol SQ5 as this can only manage 33.2mpg and emits a massive 199g/km of CO2.